Skip to main content

 Practice questions written in the style of QCAA exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

-An unseen analytical essay (800 to 1000 words) for the external assessment.
-'To what effect' asks for an argument about what the handling of narrative perspective achieves, which means analysing the choice rather than labelling it first or third person.
+The external assessment is an unseen analytical essay (around 800 to 1000 words).
+"Analyse the effect" asks what the handling of perspective achieves, which means analysing the choice rather than labelling it first or third person.

-A high-level response keeps who sees apart from who speaks and reads the trade-off each perspective creates: what knowledge it grants the reader and what it withholds.
-The thesis should commit to the effect of the perspective on the reader's knowledge and judgement.
+Keep who sees apart from who speaks and read the trade-off each perspective creates: what knowledge it grants the reader and what it withholds.
+The thesis commits to the effect of the perspective on the reader's knowledge and judgement.

-In the body, analyse how the shifting perspective positions the reader between Noongar and settler viewpoints, how distance is managed as sympathetic or ironic, and provide an authoritative interpretation of how the distribution of knowledge shapes the reading.
+In the body, analyse how the shifting perspective positions the reader between competing viewpoints, how distance is managed as sympathetic or ironic, and provide an authoritative interpretation of how the distribution of knowledge shapes the reading.
 Name the effect, not the grammatical person.